 |230 HP||238 @ 2,300 RPM||620 @ 1,400 RPM||2,600 RPM|

 Different power ratings are for different applications with different PCM software.
-Power for International T444E engines is less than the 7.3 Power Stroke.
+Power for International T444E engines is less than the 7.3 Powerstroke.
 However, the Navistar engines offer more torque than the 7.3 Powerstroke in some versions.
+This is predominantly due to its use in commercial vehicles and the need for additional torque to support the added weight of commercial chassis.
 Again, the overall design of the engines is very similar.
-However, the Power Stroke variants target a bit more power and less torque.
+However, the Powerstroke variants target a bit more power and less torque.

 - Powertrain Control Modules (PCM)

-- International T444E and 7.3 Power Stroke engines use different PCM’s.
+- International T444E and 7.3 Powerstroke engines use different PCM’s.
 The tuning is different for the various applications.
 Ford trucks are tuned for more power, but International offers examples with higher torque.
-A lot of T444E engines were used in school buses where additional torque is needed, but power is less important.
+A lot of these engines were used in school buses where additional torque is needed, but power is less important.

 - To help facilitate the various needs, the International Navistar T444E uses a different turbocharger design